Ortus-Solutions/docker-commandbox/README.md

 ENV FINALIZE_STARTUP true
 RUN $BUILD_DIR/run.sh

-# Debian Slim is the smallest OpenJDK image on that kernel.
-For most apps, this should work to run your applications
+# Eclipse Temurin Focal image is the smallest OpenJDK image on that the same kernel used in the base image.
+# For most apps, this should work to run your applications
-FROM adoptopenjdk/openjdk11:debianslim-jre as app
+FROM eclipse-temurin:11-jre-focal as app

 # COPY our generated files
 COPY --from=workbench /app /app